6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 - Promoting the listing on social media

-A busy listing agent might not have time to answer your questions and walk you through each step of the sale.
+A busy agent might not have time to answer your questions and walk you through each step of the sale.

-For instance, if you can only tour homes on the weekend, but the agent isn’t available on weekends, they’re not a good fit.
+If you’re a buyer, look for a buyer’s agent who can accommodate your schedule to show your houses when you’re available.
+For instance, if you can only tour homes on the weekend, but the agent isn’t available then, they may not be the best fit.

 If the agent broadly replies “I’m available whenever you need me,” follow up with a specific request, like “Can we tour a house with you on Thursday evening?”